derekjgriffith/MORTICIA/morticia/doc/installation.rst

 - ``numpy`` and ``scipy`` : The mainstay of technical computing in Python.
 - ``matplotlib`` : Plotting.
-- ``xray`` : A package for handling N-dimensional data arrays and datasets with named axes.
+- ``xarray`` : A package for handling N-dimensional data arrays and datasets with named axes.
 Also for reading and writing data from netCDF format files.
 - ``pandas`` : For handling time-series and data in a tabular/relational view.
 - ``pint`` : for handling unit checking and conversion.
 Note that using ``pint`` for all numerical operations is not recommended and not done in ``MORTICIA``.
 Rather, a ``pint`` Quantity object can be carried as metadata to an